T-emporal/OrderBook/README.md

 - Golang (1.19 or higher)

 ## Getting Started
-- Clone this Rrpository
+- Clone this Repository
 - Run code through `go run main.go`

 ## Code Walk-Through
 - Simulation has already been stored with initial Offers and Bids which could be displayed to execute Trade
-- Initially when we intiate Simulation it gives options with key `2` and `4` to add more Offers and Bids, also we can see all Offers and Bids with key `1` and `3` for both pre and post trade
+- Initially, when we initiate Simulation it gives options with keys `2` and `4` to add more Offers and Bids, also we can see all Offers and Bids with keys `1` and `3` for both pre and post-trade
-- When Executing Trade with key `5` we can see the Order Matching Mechanisum.
-For every Bid ID we could see which all offer ID is matched and trade taken place.
-Total Quantity, Price and Amount is showed for every Bid ID
+- When Executing Trade with key `5` we can see the Order Matching Mechanism.
+For every Bid ID, we could see which offer IDs are matched and which trade had taken place.
+Total Quantity, Price, and Amount are shown for every Bid ID
-- A plot is drawn, against Price and Duration which shows the Continuous, Forward Curves shaped purely by market forces, which could seen in the working directory as `out.png`
+- A plot is drawn, against Price and Duration which shows the Continuous, Forward Curves shaped purely by market forces, which could be seen in the working directory as `out.png`